 Taxes are a fact of life for all of us.
 Whether you’re a newly divorced mom looking to generate some income to support yourself and your family or a long-time businesswoman looking to build your own business instead of working for someone else (or maybe both) you’ll need an approach to managing – and paying – your taxes for your small business.

+Taxes and small businesses can be confusing.
 There are a few basics every small business owner should know.
 These include:

 - What kind of business are you?

 - What kinds of taxes do you need to pay, and when?

 - What kind of support do you need?

 We’ll cover the first question in this article, with the remaining questions addressed in a forthcoming post.